veertuinc/anka-docs/anka-build-cloud/monitoring.md

 ![prometheus-grafana]({{< siteurl >}}images/anka-build-cloud/monitoring/prometheus-grafana.png)
 {{< rawhtml >}}</center>{{< /rawhtml >}}

+{{< hint warning >}}
+###### Important
+- Instances in a Scheduling state will transfer to Terminating for 1 minute until they disappear.
+There is no Terminated state for an Instance that hasn't started.
+This can cause Terminating and Terminated to not match up and cannot be relied upon.
+{{< /hint >}}

 ### Recommended Alerts

 - Total Free Capacity across all Nodes is 0 for more than 15 minutes.
 This typically means you need more Nodes to handle the VM start request load.